Absalom Harris Chappell

 Absalom Harris Chappell (December 18, 1801 – December 11, 1878) was an American politician and lawyer.
-He was a slaveholder.
 He served in the Georgia House of Representatives, Georgia Senate, and U.S. House of Representatives.
+He owned slaves.

+Biography

-Chappell was born in Mount Zion, Georgia, the oldest son of Joseph and Dorothy Harris Chappell.
+Absalom Harris Chappell was born on December 18, 1801, in Mount Zion, Georgia, the oldest son of Joseph and Dorothy Harris Chappell.
 He attended the University of Georgia in Athens in 1820; however, he did not graduate from the school.
 Chappell continued the study of law under the tutelage of Augustin Smith Clayton, passed the state bar exam, and became a practicing lawyer.

 Chappell was elected as to the Georgia Senate in 1832 and 1833 and served in the Georgia House of Representatives from 1834 through 1839.
 Upon the resignation of Representative-elect John B. Lamar, Chappell was elected as his replacement in the U.S. House of Representatives in 1843 and served in that position until 1845 when he did not seek re-election.
 Chappell was subsequently elected to one more term as a state senator in 1845 and served as the president of that body.